fabianaColombo/orders-microservice/README.md

 npm install
 ```

-Create a .env file in the root of the repository conatining
+Create a .env file in the root of the repository containing

 ###### Environment Variables